By: Dr. Stacy Lynn, Natural Resource Ecology Lab, Colorado State University

-Below are a few examples of good (and bad) hypotheses to get you started:
+Below are a few examples of hypothesis improvements to get you started:

 How do I know I have a strong hypothesis?